-Greg Kazz and Ed Greenberg took the action to document how the Sending and Receiving side procedures (4.2 and 4.3) are affected if a fixed vs. a variable length transfer frame is used.
+Greg Kazz and Ed Greenberg took the action to document how the Sending and Receiving side procedures (4.2 and 4.3) are affected if a fixed vs. a variable length transfer frame is used (candidates are e.g. USLP OID Frame generation, multiple frames to coding sub layer, CRC need).
 This will be communicated with the SLP WG before the Cleveland Meeting.
 This is only an analysis for now and it will at this time not result in changes to 4.2 and 4.3.
 Define the constraints.
 For example, OID frames apply only to fixed length frames.

 Victor Sank pointed out that the footer on the USLP document needs revision.
 Greg Kazz will fix.